 Bird-wise, we’re watching for Northern Fulmar, Black Guillemot, Thick-billed Murre, Common and King Eider, Long-tailed Duck, and Black-legged Kittiwake.
 These will be our most prominent fly-bys.
 However, we’ll be watching for other species, including smaller white and pink gulls.
 Ivory Gull is likely and they make for a great photo subject backlit by blue skies.
 Another possibility, albeit exceedingly rare, is Ross’s Gull if we get one of those cool northern breezes.
 For terrestrial birds, we’ll have a chance to explore the shoreline, where Purple Sandpiper, Snow Bunting and Long-tailed Jaeger can be found nesting.

-Our activities will depend on the location of the floe edge and weather conditions, but will involve a short commute from camp.
+Our activities will depend on the location of the floe edge, ice conditions and weather conditions, but will involve a commute from camp.
 Each evening (you’ll have to look at your watch, because it won’t be getting dark), we will recount the day’s sightings in our cozy group tent where we’ll enjoy some warming fare.
-We may have a chance to try “country food:” Goose, seal or whale meat depending if any local hunters have had success.

 Day 6: Return to Arctic Bay

-After one quick foray back to the floe edge, we’ll depart from this amazing landscape and return to Arctic Bay.
+We make a final foray back to the floe edge if it is close enough to allow us to go there and then travel back to the community.
+We’ll depart from this amazing landscape and return to Arctic Bay.
 But the excitement is not over, as the journey takes us past looming cliffs, deep-blue cracks in the ice, and powder-blue pools of water that create a mirage-like landscape.
 It will have a lasting memory for all, but may seem like a dream.